espressif/esp-idf/docs/en/api-reference/system/mm.rst

 .. only:: esp32s2

-    4 MB external memory addresses (from 0x40400000 to 0x40800000) which have the :cpp:enumerator:`MMU_MEM_CAP_EXEC` and :cpp:enumerator:`MMU_MEM_CAP_READ` capabilities are not avaiable for users to allocate, due to hardware limitations.
+    4 MB external memory addresses (from 0x40400000 to 0x40800000) which have the :cpp:enumerator:`MMU_MEM_CAP_EXEC` and :cpp:enumerator:`MMU_MEM_CAP_READ` capabilities are not available for users to allocate, due to hardware limitations.

 You can call :cpp:func:`esp_mmu_map_get_max_consecutive_free_block_size` to know the largest consecutive mappable block size with certain capabilities.